 I love music generally, so it’s no surprise I love listening to video game music even after I am done with a game.
 It makes me feel hopelessly in love.
 There is a romantic side to me.
 After all, I’m only human.

 Next up.
-It may not seem like it since I don’t cover much western media, but I actually love western literature, especially Greek drama.
+It may not seem like it since I don’t cover many western media, but I actually love western literature, especially Greek drama.
 Oedipus Rex is one of my favorite plays.
 I can tell Trinity Souls of Zill O’ll was inspired by the play.
 But what made me love this game is how immersive and artistic the game is.
 It is like looking at a painting!
 And good music composition only alleviates the player’s experience.
-If you are a fan of JRPG, this is a hidden gem and a must play.
+If you are a fan of JRPG, this is a hidden gem and a must-play.
 I have two copies of the game.
 I love it that much if it weren’t for the music.

 Final but not least, El Shaddai: Ascension of the Metatron.
 Another artsy game that looks pretty good on the Xbox 360.
 It is also available for the PS3.
-Gameplay is clean and highly addictive.
+The gameplay is clean and highly addictive.
 The stages are unique from one another so monotone is not in its vocabulary.
 However, the only weak point is the story: it’s difficult to follow.
 Like Nier OST, I listened to the soundtrack long after I beat it.
 It’s good music for studying, working or just for plain background noise.
 It has a heavenly sound to it.
 If you feel the need to escape somewhere peaceful, I recommend this soundtrack.

 Honorable mention: Shenmue.
 No surprise there as it is my favorite game.

 I hope you enjoy my list and found something you like.
 Let me know what your favorite soundtracks are.
 I am always looking for new music.
-Until next time, bye bye.
+Until next time, bye-bye.